RJMurg/SvelteKit-Template/README.md

 # RJM SvelteKit Template - Base

 This is my personal SvelteKit Git Repo template.
-It is licensed under GNU's GPL V3.0 Unlike the other templates I use, this does not contain additional packages
+It is licensed under GNU's GPL V3.0 Unlike the other templates I use, this does not contain additional packages.

+For docs on using this template, go [here](./docs)

 ## Project Features